 Centro Sávila opened its doors in 2011 to provide affordable, culturally and linguistically competent behavioral health services in a safe and nurturing space for healing.
-Centro Sávila is a treatment program devoted to the recovery and healing of individuals, families, and communities suffering from emotional and psychological distress.
-Its comprehensive model of care provides: outpatient mental health services, case management, health insurance enrollment assistance for Medicaid and the NM Health Insurance Exchange, school-based restorative justice programs, food security support, drug and alcohol counseling and recovery support, and supervision, training and research opportunities for students and health professionals.
+Centro Sávila is a behavioral health center devoted to the recovery and healing of individuals, families, and communities suffering from emotional and psychological distress.
+Its comprehensive model of care works to decrease health disparities in Bernalillo County by providing: outpatient mental health services, case management, health insurance enrollment assistance for Medicaid and the NM Health Insurance Exchange, school-based restorative justice programs, food security support, drug and alcohol counseling and recovery support, and supervision, training and research opportunities for students and health professionals.

 Wicked Problem Description:

-Casa de Salud and Centro Savila believe that addictions and at-risk drug use are complex issues that are rooted in socioeconomic determinants of health, generational poverty, social capital, and lack of access to holistic, evidence-based treatment.
-The two organizations wish to address the wicked problems of alcohol and opioid addictions in the primary care and behavioral health settings, through integrating evidence-based medication assisted treatment and creative approaches to civic engagement and collective healing (instead of a focus on individuals and shame).
+This multicity project aims to join in the search for effective intervention models to break the cycle of violence.
+This project is predicated on the presumption of a societal moral responsibility to seek to provide community members education that will promote healthier lifestyles, coping mechanisms, support systems, and early detection Casa de Salud and Centro Savila believe that addictions and at-risk drug use are complex issues that are rooted in structural inequalities, generational poverty and trauma, and lack of social capital – and are further complicated by a lack of access to holistic and evidence-based treatment.
+The two organizations wish to address the wicked problem of opioid addictions in the primary care and behavioral health settings, through integrating evidence-based medication assisted treatment and creative approaches to civic engagement and collective healing — instead of a focus on individuals and shame.